 We should do well for raptors; Gray-headed and Swallow-tailed Kites, Short-tailed and White Hawks and King Vulture are frequently seen.

 Pipeline Road starts out in scrubby mature secondary tropical moist forest with patches of primary forest, eventually merging into primary forest.
 This legendary place ranks as one of the finest birding areas in the neotropics, and daily tallies can be very impressive: tanagers, woodcreepers, antbirds, toucans, puffbirds including Black-breasted and Pied, and much more.
 We concentrate on those goodies that we haven’t already found, and with luck we may find Rufous-fronted Wood Quail or Rufous-vented Ground-Cuckoo.
 If we find an army ant swarm, then attendant ant-followers could include Spotted, Bicolored, Ocellated and Chestnut-backed Antbirds.
 Manakins include Golden-collared, Blue-crowned and Red-capped, trogons include Slaty-tailed, Gartered and Black-throated, and woodpeckers include Cinnamon, Black-cheeked, Crimson-crested and Lineated Woodpecker.
-Nights at Gamboa Lodge.
+Nights at near the Panama Canal.

 Day 8: Return to Panama City and Metropolitan Park

-We leave Gamboa Lodge and travel back to Panama City.
+We leave and travel back to Panama City.
 We visit Metropolitan Park, 260-hectares of Pacific dry forest, which harbours many interesting birds and mammals, including Geoffroy’s tamarin monkeys and Central American Agoutis.
 Species we could encounter include Lance-tailed Manakin, Rosy Thrush-Tanager, Orange-billed Sparrow, Blue-crowned Motmot, Rufous-and-white Wren and Green Honeycreeper and another chance for Yellow-green Tyrannulet.
 The park is renowned for being very “birdy” and we should amass quite a tally here.
 Night in Panama City.